Lixtic/hugs/README.md

 Playground v2’s images are favored **2.5** times more than those produced by Stable Diffusion XL, according to Playground’s [user study](#user-study).

-We are thrilled to release all intermediate checkpoints at different training stages, including evaluation metrics, to the community.
+We are thrilled to release [intermediate checkpoints](#intermediate-base-models) at different training stages, including evaluation metrics, to the community.
 We hope this will foster more foundation model research in pixels.

 Lastly, we introduce a new benchmark, [MJHQ-30K](#mjhq-30k-benchmark), for automatic evaluation of a model’s aesthetic quality.